QiTASC/hatchinq/README.md

-An experimental library of material design components, not for production use.
+An experimental library for easier UI elements creation.
+Not for production use.

 Currently it is work in progress.